dvandal/cryptonote-nodejs-pool/README.md

 ### Monitoring Your Pool

 * To inspect and make changes to redis I suggest using [redis-commander](https://github.com/joeferner/redis-commander)
-* To monitor server load for CPU, Network, IO, etc - I suggest using [New Relic](http://newrelic.com/)
+* To monitor server load for CPU, Network, IO, etc - I suggest using [Netdata](https://github.com/firehol/netdata)
 * To keep your pool node script running in background, logging to file, and automatically restarting if it crashes - I suggest using [forever](https://github.com/nodejitsu/forever) or [PM2](https://github.com/Unitech/pm2)